The House by the Cemetery

-The House by the Cemetery (Quella villa accanto al cimitero) is a 1981 Italian horror film directed by Lucio Fulci.
-The film stars Catriona MacColl, Paolo Malco, Ania Pieroni, Giovanni Frezza, Silvia Collatina and Dagmar Lassander.
-Its plot revolves around a series of murders taking place in a New England home that happens to be hiding a gruesome secret within its basement walls.
+The House by the Cemetery (Quella villa accanto al cimitero) is a 1981 Italian supernatural slasher film directed by Lucio Fulci, co-written with Dardano Sacchetti and Giorgio Mariuzzo, and starring Catriona MacColl, Paolo Malco, Ania Pieroni, Giovanni Frezza, Silvia Collatina, and Dagmar Lassander.
+The third and final installment in Fulci's Gates of Hell trilogy, preceded by City of the Living Dead and The Beyond, the plot revolves around a series of murders committed by a ghoulish and demonic serial killer taking place in a Massachusetts home that happens to be hiding a gruesome secret within its basement walls.